iwarp/rustlock/README.md

 # RustLock

 RustLock provides hardware-locked licensing for Rust applications.
 Licenses are tied to a specific machine and verified locally at runtime.
-All validation uses secure public/private key encryption so your apps run entirely offline.
+All validations uses secure public/private key encryption so your apps can run offline.

 ## Why RustLock?